Optimizing Rotating Equipment:

 Sr. Staff Rotating Equipment Engineer, Pembina Pipelines

-Chris Hobbs is a Sr Rotating Equipment Specialist with Pembina Pipeline and has over 22 years experience in the energy transportation and petrochemical refining industries.
-He specializes in maintenance program development, asset troubleshooting and reliability as well as the application and diagnostics of condition monitoring programs and technologies.
+Chris Hobbs is a Sr Staff Engineer, Rotating Equipment with Pembina Pipeline and has over 24 years experience in the energy transportation and petrochemical refining industries.
+He specializes in maintenance program development, technical troubleshooting, reliability, condition-based monitoring and asset and operational optimization.